 \subsubsection{Data transfer metrics}

-This is a set of highly-related measures used to evaluate the performance of data transmission over wireless networks, e.g., \begin{itemize} \item spectral efficiency, in bps/Hz, measures the amount of data that can be transmitted per unit of time and frequency spectrum; \item THP (capacity), in bps, measures the amount of data that can be transmitted over a wireless link or network (under ideal conditions) within a given period of time; \item $\epsilon-$capacity, in bps, constitutes the best upper-bound for the attainable THP (capacity) supporting an outage probability that does not exceed $\epsilon$; \item goodput, in bps, measures the useful data rate (considering overhead and error correction) delivered to the end-user/application; \item effective capacity, given in bits per channel use (bpcu), constitutes the highest arrival rate that can be served by a network under a particular latency constraint, thus capturing physical and link layers characteristics. \end{itemize} The corresponding EER metrics are often given in bits/Hz/J, bits/J (or J/bit), or bpcu/J.
+This is a set of highly related measures used to evaluate data transmission performance over wireless networks, e.g., \begin{itemize} \item spectral efficiency, in bps/Hz, measures the amount of data that can be transmitted per unit of time and frequency spectrum; \item THP (capacity), in bps, measures the amount of data that can be transmitted over a wireless link or network (under ideal conditions) within a given period of time; \item $\epsilon-$capacity, in bps, constitutes the best upper-bound for the attainable THP (capacity) supporting an outage probability that does not exceed $\epsilon$; \item goodput, in bps, measures the useful data rate (considering overhead and error correction) delivered to the end-user/application; \item effective capacity, given in bits per channel use (bpcu), constitutes the highest arrival rate that can be served by a network under a particular latency constraint, thus capturing PHY and link layer characteristics. \end{itemize} The corresponding EER metrics are often given in bits/Hz/J, bits/J (or J/bit), or bpcu/J.